inlmouse/LoveLiveCardsAlbum/README.md

 ## Usage

-Just run the program in bin\Debug folder without any config(Microsoft Windows is required).
+Just run the .bat files in bin\Debug folder without any config(Microsoft Windows is required).
 It will download all festival cards from [School Idol Tomodachi - Cards Album](http://schoolido.lu/cards/) or [THE iDOLM@STER: Cinderella Girls](http://www.project-imas.com/wiki/THE_iDOLM@STER:_Cinderella_Girls).

 The pictures will save respectively in your Documents\FestivalCards\$idol_name$.png, including all 87 girls in School Idol Project.

-The pictures will save respectively in your Documents\IdolMaster\$idol_name$.jpg, including all 415 girls in Idol Master Project.
+The pictures will save respectively in your Documents\IdolMaster\$idol_name$.jpg, including all 206 girls in Idol Master Project of 4768 photos.

-The size of all cards is about 200M and the excution time may over 1 hour(Of course, this depends on your network status).
+The size of LL cards is about 200M and the excution time may over 1 hour(Of course, this depends on your network status).

+The size of IM cards is about 500M and the excution time may over 10 hour.
+The picture quality is much worse than LL.

 ## Results